Autodesk/XLB/docs/BC.md

 ## 🚧 **Boundary Condition Subclasses**

-## 1. DoNothingBC
+1. **DoNothingBC**:

-The `DoNothingBC` class implements no operation boundary condition that effectively skips streaming step at boundary nodes, leaving distributions unchanged.

-- **Step:**  Streaming
-- **Backend:** JAX, Warp
-- **Notes:** Useful for test cases or special boundary handling.
+In this boundary condition, the fluid populations are allowed to pass through the boundary without any reflection or modification.
+Useful for test cases or special boundary handling.

----

-## 2. EquilibriumBC
+2. **EquilibriumBC**:

-The `EquilibriumBC` class implements a boundary condition that enforces the distribution functions to be at their equilibrium state for prescribed density and velocity values.

-- **Step:**  Streaming
-- **Backend:** JAX, Warp
-- **Notes:** Constructor requires macroscopic density (`rho`) and velocity (`u`) values
+In this boundary condition, the fluid populations are assumed to be in at equilibrium.
+Constructor has optional macroscopic density (`rho`) and velocity (`u`) values

----

-## 3. ExtrapolationOutflowBC
+3. **FullwayBounceBackBC**:

-The `ExtrapolationOutflowBC` class implements an extrapolation-based outflow boundary condition to reduce wave reflections at simulation domain exits.

-- **Step:** Streaming
-- **Backend:** JAX, Warp
-- **Notes:**

----

-## 4. FullwayBounceBackBC

-The `FullwayBounceBackBC` class implements the classic full bounce-back boundary condition, reflecting distribution functions at boundaries.

-- **Step:** Collision
-- **Backend:** JAX, Warp
-- **Notes:** Enforces no-slip wall conditions by reversing particle distributions at the boundary during the collision step.
+In this boundary condition, the velocity of the fluid populations is reflected back to the fluid side of the boundary, resulting in zero fluid velocity at the boundary.
+Enforces no-slip wall conditions by reversing particle distributions at the boundary during the collision step.

----

-## 5. GradsApproximationBC

-The `GradsApproximationBC` class implements boundary conditions using Grad’s approximation to reconstruct missing distribution functions based on macroscopic moments.

-- **Step:** Streaming
-- **Backend:** Warp
-- **Notes:** Requires 3D velocity sets (not implemented in 2D)
----

-## 6. HalfwayBounceBackBC

-The `HalfwayBounceBackBC` class implements the halfway bounce-back boundary condition, a popular variant of the bounce-back method used in LBM simulations.

-- **Step:** Streaming
-- **Backend:** JAX, Warp
+4. **HalfwayBounceBackBC**:
-- **Notes:** Enforces no-slip conditions by reflecting distribution functions halfway between fluid and boundary nodes, improving accuracy over fullway bounce-back.
+Similar to the `FullwayBounceBackBC`, in this boundary condition, the velocity of the fluid populations is partially reflected back to the fluid side of the boundary, resulting in a non-zero fluid velocity at the boundary.
+Enforces no-slip conditions by reflecting distribution functions halfway between fluid and boundary nodes, improving accuracy over fullway bounce-back.
----

-## 7. ZouHeBC

-The `ZouHeBC` class implements the classical Zou-He boundary condition for prescribed velocity or pressure boundaries using non-equilibrium bounce-back.

-- **Step:** Streaming
-- **Backend:** JAX, Warp
+5. **ZouHeBC**:
-- **Notes:** Supports only normal velocity components (only one non-zero velocity element allowed)
+This boundary condition is used to impose a prescribed velocity or pressure profile at the boundary.
+Supports only normal velocity components (only one non-zero velocity element allowed)

----
+6. **RegularizedBC**:
+This boundary condition is used to impose a prescribed velocity or pressure profile at the boundary.
+This BC is more stable than `ZouHeBC`, but computationally more expensive.
+7. **ExtrapolationOutflowBC**:
+A type of outflow boundary condition that uses extrapolation to avoid strong wave reflections.

-## 8. RegularizedBC
+8. **GradsApproximationBC**:

-The `RegularizedBC` class extends the `ZouHeBC` to implement a regularized boundary condition incorporating a non-equilibrium bounce-back with additional second-moment corrections.

-- **Step:** Streaming
-- **Backend:** JAX, Warp
-- **Notes:**

----
+Interpolated bounce-back boundary condition for representing curved boundaries.
+Requires 3D velocity sets (not implemented in 2D)

 ## Summary Table of Boundary Conditions